Plugin API development guide

 Creating your first plugin

-Result of the following steps can be found here - Plugin example.
-This is fully configured and ready-to-use plugin
+Result of the following steps can be found here - Plugin template.
+This is fully configured and ready-to-use plugin.

 Base plugin configuration